 The three-person family arrives at The Overlook Hotel and meets Dick Hallorann, the chef who works at The Overlook during the summer season.
 Dick shows them around the hotel and the kitchen.
 He lets them know that all the alcohol that was previously present in the hotel was consumed before the building closed.

 It’s not long before the hotel makes its negative presence known to the family.
-While Jack is working on the roof he is stung by wasps and mentally returns to his past.
+While Jack is working on the roof, he is stung by wasps and mentally returns to his past.
 He considers his relationship with his own abusive father, who is a drunk (as Jack is), and also remembers breaking his son’s arm.
-Jack gets bug killer for the wasps, dispatches them, and later gives Danny the nest as a gift.
+Jack gets a bug killer for the wasps, dispatches them, and later gives Danny the nest as a gift.

 Later, Tony returns to Danny and he again sees the word “Redrum.”
-Danny falls into a trance, scaring his parents, and having more visions of the mysterious word.
+Danny falls into a trance, scaring his parents and having more visions of the mysterious word.
 Later that night, the wasps swarm out of the nest, stinging Danny.
 No one can understand why or how the wasps survived.
-But, Danny’s parents take him to the doctor the next day.
+But Danny’s parents take him to the doctor the next day.

 As the novel progresses, Jack and the family learn more about The Overlook Hotel, a ball that took place in the past, and The Overlooks organized crime connections.
 Despite promising Dick Hallorann that he’d stay away from a specific room in the hotel, Room 217, Danny is drawn to it.